 David R. Davidson Composition Fund

 The David R. Davidson Composition Fund was established in 2008 to honor David Davidson and his 10 years as conductor of AGEHR’s advanced ringing event, Distinctly Bronze.
-This fund supports the commissioning of new, original handbell works for
+This fund supports the commissioning of new, original handbell works for advanced ringing ensembles.